Welcome to the School

-The School of Humanities and Social Science are leading educators within six subject areas – English and Cultural History, Media, History, Culture and Communication, Policing Studies and Criminology and Sociology (Social Work and Social Policy).
+The School of Humanities and Social Science are leading educators within five subject areas – English and Cultural History, Media, History, Culture and Communication and Criminology and Sociology (Social Work and Social Policy).

 Current research and scholarship are defining features of all six of these subject areas.
 This commitment has enabled staff in the School to produce an impressive array of world-leading research.
 Our School’s distinguished reputation is also strengthened by the relationships we have established with key stakeholders outside the University, both locally and internationally.

 At the School of Humanities and Social Sciences, students are led by teaching staff who are national and global research experts.
 Students are encouraged to be creative, enthusiastic and rigorous in their approach and to engage in debate with a range of practitioners and cultural partners locally, nationally and internationally.

 Our specialities and research

 We achieved excelled REF 2014 results

 Over the past six years staff in the School have produced a wealth of published research, authoring or editing 52 books, producing 192 articles and contributing to 95 chapters in books or entries to edited collections.
 We have also been involved in interdisciplinary collaborations throughout the University and have forged external research partnerships both nationally and internationally.
 We feed all of this cutting-edge research into our teaching.

 This work helped us achieve excellent Research Excellence Framework 2014 results, with an increased level of 3* and 4* activity across the School.
 It has also provided us with the strong foundation we need to continue to improve the range, impact and quantity of our research within our key areas of research, which are: